Benjamin Brown Martin

 Benjamin B. Martin (1883 - 1932) was an artist.
 He made his living in Seattle, Washington, where he worked as an illustrator for the Seattle Times, and later in New York, where he worked as a commercial artist.
 One of his lasting legacies was his work as a member of the Seattle Cartoonists' Club, in the club's book The Cartoon; A Reference Book of Seattle's Successful Men.

-Background

-An illustration by Benjamin B. Martin, framing a portrait of Albert J. Rhodes (Seattle businessman) from the book The Cartoon; A Reference Book of Seattle's Successful Men.
-The book was illustrated by members of the Seattle Cartoonists' Club.

-Martin was born and grew up in Fargo, North Dakota, the son of John Finley Dair Martin and Elizabeth "Lizzie" L. Brown, one of three children.
-His father moved the family to Minneapolis Minnesota about 1897.
-He married his first wife Lydia Mary Garrison when he was 26, on August 2, 1909, in Victoria, British Columbia, Canada.

 Joy and tragedy in Seattle

 He and his wife Lydia moved to Seattle, and she died January 14, 1911, the same year his work for the cartoonists' club was published.
 He stayed in Seattle, reporting to the draft board that he was an artist for the Seattle Times in 1918.

 He married again, to Cora Lucinda Davidson, and they had twin girls Ellen Jane Martin and June Dair Martin, born May 14, 1916.
 Cora died from tuberculosis fifteen months later on August 3, 1917, in Spokane, Washington.
 Benjamin continued living in Seattle, with an aunt, Pleiades Martin, and raising his daughters; they were together in January 1920 for the Census.
 Eleven months after that his daughter Ellen died on December 6, 1920.
 After Ellen's death, Martin's family life "fell apart" and he and a fellow artist, Jack Bechdolt, hit the road as "Soldiers of Fortune".
 June was shipped off to Oakland, California, where she joined her grandparents.